-Thomas Ewing, Jr. (1829-1896) – Military Officer, Free-State advocate and first Chief Justice of the State of Kansas, Ewing was born at Lancaster, Ohio on August 7, 1829.
+Ewing was born at Lancaster, Ohio on August 7, 1829.
 Ewing was educated in public schools and when only 19 years-old was appointed Secretary of the Commission to settle the boundary between Ohio and Virginia.
-He also served as private secretary to President Zachary Taylor during his administration.
+He also served as the private secretary to President Zachary Taylor during his administration.
 After the president’s death, he entered Brown University, where he graduated in 1854.
 A year later he received his degree from the Cincinnati Law School and was admitted to the bar.
 In 1856, married Ellen E. Cox of Piqua, Ohio and the pair would have five children.
 That same year, in November, he moved to Leavenworth, Kansas, where he became a member of the law firm of Sherman, Ewing & McCook.
 He soon took a place at the head of his profession and played a conspicuous part in the great political struggle of the territorial era as a Free-State man.

-This motion was defeated and with twelve others, Ewing retired.
+This motion was defeated and with 12 others and Ewing retired.
 They then organized and nominated men for all the offices, each candidate being pledged to vote for a new Constitution that should forever prohibit slavery in Kansas.
 Ten days before the election, Ewing and his twelve associates started to canvas the territory.